shootsheet/shootsheet-app/_pages/privacypolicy.md

 ## 2.0 Analytics and Purchase Data
 We use Apple as a payment provider for paid subscriptions.
-Since Apple processes the transactions, no credit card, student, schedule, or personally identifiable information is ever sent to us.
+Since Apple processes the transactions, no credit card, or personally identifiable information is ever sent to us.
 Apple's Privacy Policy can be found [here](https://www.apple.com/legal/privacy/en-ww/)

 ## 3.0 Contact us